⟶ Print pdf

 Section 4.
 Notice of Meetings

 Unless otherwise provided by the Articles of Incorporation, these Bylaws or provisions of law, notice stating the place, day and hour of the meeting and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than ten (10) nor more than fifty (50) days before the date of the meeting, either personally, by mail or by electronic mail, by or at the direction of the President, or the Secretary, or the persons calling the meeting, to each member entitled to vote at such meeting.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the member at his or her address as it appears on the records of the corporation, with postage prepaid.
-Personal notification includes notification by telephone, by facsimile machine or by email, provided however, in the case of facsimile or email notification, the member to be contacted shall acknowledge personal receipt of the facsimile notice or email by a return message or telephone call within twenty-four hours of the first facsimile transmission.
+If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the member at his or her address as it appears on the records of the Corporation, with postage prepaid.
+Personal notification includes notification by telephone or electronically.

 The notice of any meeting of members at which directors are to be elected shall also state the names of all those who are nominees or candidates for election to the board at the time notice is given.